Branson Golf Itinerary: Weekend

 Day 1: Arrival

 On your arrival day in Branson, enjoy a relaxing evening of dinner and entertainment.
 Head to Branson Landing for a variety of restaurants that suit every palate.
 Catch some live music at Waxy’s Irish Pub or the Paddlewheel, or head to Andy B’s Bowl Social for great food, drinks and all kinds of fun!

 Day 2: Big Cedar Golf

 Spend today exploring two of the Big Cedar Golf courses in the area.
 For one round, choose between Ozarks National and Buffalo Ridge Springs, both located just south of Branson.
 Ozarks National, an 18-hole course designed by Bill Coore and Ben Crenshaw, is part of the Big Cedar Golf family.
 Buffalo Ridge Springs, an 18-hole course designed by Tom Fazio, has been named the #1 Public Course in Missouri by Golf Magazine.
-New in 2020, experience Payne's Valley, a special 19-hole public course designed by Tiger Woods!
+You can also check out Payne's Valley, a special 19-hole public course designed by Tiger Woods!

 For your second round, choose between Mountain Top and Top of the Rock.
 Mountain Top is a 13-hole, par-3 course designed by Gary Player that sits, as its name implies, high atop the beautiful Ozark Mountains.
 Top of the Rock is a 9-hole, par-3 designed by Jack Nicklaus, Tom Watson and Arnold Palmer.
 This course sits high above Table Rock Lake, producing some of the most spectacular views of the area.